Yugi Sethu

 Yugi Sethu is an Indian actor, filmmaker, writer, and television presenter who has worked in the Tamil film industry.
 He has been conferred doctorate (PhD) in cinema by the Madras University in July 2015, for his thesis 'Development of a new box office predictability model'.
 He has appeared in a few films in main and supporting roles and has contributed to films as a screenwriter.
-He has hosted close to 1,000 TV talk shows, [Nayyandi Darbar, Sethuvudan Darbar, Yugiyudan Yugiyungal, etc...] and has been a jury since inception for popular Star Vijay TV Movie Awards.
+He has hosted the TV talk shows Nayyandi Darbar, Sethuvudan Darbar andYugiyudan Yugiyungal.
+He has been a jury since inception for popular Star Vijay TV Movie Awards.

 Early life

 He is a native of Oothukadu, Tamil Nadu, India.
 He completed a bachelor of commerce degree and finished post-graduate studies in political science.
 He earned his moniker Yugi from college after being inspired by the character from the Sanskrit play Vasavadatta.

 He was awarded a gold medal during his time at the Film and Television Institute of Tamil Nadu for his student project film, The Rhetoric of the Continuity, which had the distinction of being the only Indian film selected among 45 other international entries at the 1984 International Film Festival of India in New Delhi and Music, courtesy of Satyajit Ray.